Glider (sailplane): Design

-Early gliders had no cockpit and the pilot sat on a small seat located just ahead of the wing.
-These were known as "primary gliders" and they were usually launched from the tops of hills, though they are also capable of short hops across the ground while being towed behind a vehicle.
+Early gliders had no cockpit; the pilot sat on a small seat located just ahead of the wing.
+These were known as "primary gliders," and they were usually launched from the tops of hills, though they are also capable of short hops across the ground while being towed behind a vehicle.
 To enable gliders to soar more effectively than primary gliders, the designs minimized drag.
 Gliders now have very smooth, narrow fuselages and very long, narrow wings with a high aspect ratio and winglets.

-The early gliders were made mainly of wood with metal fastenings, stays and control cables.
-Later fuselages made of fabric-covered steel tube were married to wood and fabric wings for lightness and strength.
-New materials such as carbon-fiber, fiber glass and Kevlar have since been used with computer-aided design to increase performance.
-The first glider to use glass-fiber extensively was the Akaflieg Stuttgart FS-24 Phönix which first flew in 1957.
-This material is still used because of its high strength to weight ratio and its ability to give a smooth exterior finish to reduce drag.
+The early gliders were made mainly of wood with metal fastenings, stays, and control cables.
+Later fuselages made of fabric-covered steel tubes were married to wood and fabric wings for lightness and strength.
+New materials such as carbon fiber, fiberglass, and Kevlar have since been used with computer-aided design to increase performance.
+The first glider to use glass fiber extensively was the Akaflieg Stuttgart FS-24 Phönix, which first flew in 1957.
+This material is still used because of its high strength-to-weight ratio and its ability to give a smooth exterior finish to reduce drag.
 Drag has also been minimized by more aerodynamic shapes and retractable undercarriages.
 Flaps are fitted to the trailing edges of the wings on some gliders to optimise lift and drag at a wide range of speeds.

 With each generation of materials and with the improvements in aerodynamics, the performance of gliders has increased.
 One measure of performance is the glide ratio.
 A ratio of 30:1 means that in smooth air a glider can travel forward 30 meters while losing only 1 meter of altitude.
-Comparing some typical gliders that might be found in the fleet of a gliding club – the Grunau Baby from the 1930s had a glide ratio of just 17:1, the glass-fiber Libelle of the 1960s increased that to 36:1, and modern flapped 18 meter gliders such as the ASG29 have a glide ratio of over 50:1.
-The largest open-class glider, the eta, has a span of 30.9 meters and has a glide ratio over 70:1.
-Compare this to the Gimli Glider, a Boeing 767 which ran out of fuel mid-flight and was found to have a glide ratio of 12:1, or to the Space Shuttle with a glide ratio of 4.5:1.
+Comparing some typical gliders that might be found in the fleet of a gliding club – the Grunau Baby from the 1930s had a glide ratio of just 17:1, the glass-fiber Libelle of the 1960s increased that to 36:1, and modern flapped 18-meter gliders such as the ASG29 have a glide ratio of over 50:1.
+The largest open-class glider, the Eta, has a span of 30.9 meters and has a glide ratio over 70:1.
+Compare this to the Gimli Glider, a Boeing 767 that ran out of fuel mid-flight and was found to have a glide ratio of 12:1, or to the Space Shuttle with a glide ratio of 4.5:1.